johnfactotum/foliate-js/README.md

 The parser uses a state machine rather than regex, and should handle assertions that contain escaped characters correctly (see tests for examples of this).

 It has the ability ignore nodes, which is needed if you want to inject your own nodes into the document without affecting CFIs.
-To do this, you need to pass the optional filter function that works similarily to the filter function of [`TreeWalker`s](https://developer.mozilla.org/en-US/docs/Web/API/Document/createTreeWalker):
+To do this, you need to pass the optional filter function that works similarly to the filter function of [`TreeWalker`s](https://developer.mozilla.org/en-US/docs/Web/API/Document/createTreeWalker):

 ```js
 const filter = node => node.nodeType !== 1 ?
 NodeFilter.FILTER_ACCEPT